quocdattran87/Message-Board-Site/README.md

 # Message-Board-Site
 ## Third Year University Assignment

 A website with user creation and login, profile updates, messaging with two layer replies.
 Messages require the ability to send images.
-All data is stored in custom built tables.
-INSERT/UPDATE/DELETE are done using custom queries written in Sequelize ORM.
+All data is stored in tables built by Sequelize ORM.
+GET/PUT/POST/DELETE are done using custom queries.

 - 'React' directory contains frontend code.
 - 'Express' directory contains middle/back end code.
 Requires a MySQL database to be spun up with correct end point, username, db, and password configured.